-This supplementary guidance is aimed at all types of development including the space inbetween buildings.
+This supplementary guidance is aimed at all types of development and all types of design, including the open space, paths or road networks connecting these buildings.

-Development such as single or multiple housing, mixed-use developments or developments for health or cultural enjoyment and also the infrastructure linking these uses; all these types of development when properly designed and located, help raise the quality and sustainability of community life and can help maintain its culture and identity.
+Development such as single or multiple housing, mixed-use developments or developments for health or cultural enjoyment and the infrastructure linking these uses, when properly designed and located, help raise the quality and sustainability of community life and can help maintain its culture and identity.
 This is at the heart of good placemaking.